kentcdodds/cloc/README.md

                              letting File::Temp chose the location.
 Files
                              written to this location are not removed at the end of the run (as they are with File::Temp).
+   --skip-leading=<N[,ext]>  Skip the first <N> lines of each file.
+If a
+                             comma separated list of extensions is also given, only skip lines from those file types.
+Example:
+                               --skip-leading=10,cpp,h
+                             will skip the first ten lines of *.cpp and *.h files.
+This is useful for ignoring boilerplate text.
    --skip-uniqueness         Skip the file uniqueness check.
 This will give
                              a performance boost at the expense of counting files with identical contents multiple times